tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

    Image overlaid by fitted ellipses.
    Trained ellipses of the current cell are colored in red.
 Other trained ellipses are colored in light red.
-   Respective Cell IDs are plotted next to the trained ellipses.
+   Cell IDs are plotted next to the trained ellipses.

 Record Cells
 ************